 The Anisfield-Wolf Memorial Award is one of the awards presented annually by The Center for Community Solutions.
 The award and its $25,000 prize are given to a Greater Cleveland, nonprofit, community organization for outstanding service; the award fund is held by the Cleveland Foundation.

-Winner of the Anisfield-Wolf Memorial Award will be featured during the annual Celebration of Human Services on Friday, October 22.
-Due to COVID-19, the presentation will be a virtual program, free of charge.
+The winner of the Anisfield-Wolf Memorial Award will be featured during the annual Celebration of Human Services on Friday, October 21.

-To nominate an organization for the $25,000 Anisfield-Wolf Memorial Award, complete and submit the following two documents via email by the deadline of Noon, July 2, 2021:
+To nominate an organization for the $25,000 Anisfield-Wolf Memorial Award, complete and submit the following two documents via email by NOON, June 16, 2022:

 - Nomination form